Arson is purposely setting fire to property, either personal or belonging to someone else.

 You might want a fire investigator if:

-- You or someone in your family has been accused of arson.
-A qualified and experienced arson investigator, can help arm you with the information and the facts you need to stand up in court.
+You or someone in your family has been accused of arson.
+A qualified arson investigator can arm you with evidence that stands up in court.

-- You are an insurer.
-Insurance companies lose billions of dollars annually on arson.
-A fire investigator can work to determine the exact cause of a blaze in order to determine how much compensation a policyholder will receive.
-If you are an insurance policyholder, a fire investigator can help ensure that you get the insurance money that you are entitled to.
+You are an insurer.
+Insurance companies lose billions of dollars annually to arson.
+Sometimes property owners will purposely set fires in order to collect insurance money.
+A fire investigator can determine the cause of a blaze and haste insurance changes in order to determine whether a policyholder deserves compensation.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.